How Do Solar Panels Work (Simple Explanation for Homeowners)

 But behind this simple flow, there are a few key steps.

-Step-by-Step: How Solar Panels Actually Work
+Step-by-Step: How Do Solar Panels Work

-Sunlight Hits the Solar Panels
+1. Sunlight Hits the Solar Panels

 Solar panels are made of special materials (usually silicon).
 When sunlight falls on them, it energizes tiny particles called electrons.